Masala (2013 film): Soundtrack

 Music composed by S. Thaman.
-Lyrics were written by Krishna Chaitanya.
+Lyrics were written by Ramajogayya Sastry.
 The music released on ADITYA Music Company.
 The Music received a positive response from both critics and audience alike.

 Production

 Development

 The film had its formal pooja ceremony on 13 March 2013 at Ramanaidu Studios in Hyderabad.
 The event had the crew of the film in full attendance and Ram clapped for the muhurat shot.
 Since Venkatesh was out of town and he couldn't attend the film's launch.
 Though Initially it was named "Garam Masala", it was officially renamed as "Gol Maal", which was confirmed by the Producers.
 Later on the titles "Ram – Balaram" and "Masala" were considered.
 Finally, the title was confirmed as "Masala" after the first look poster was released in September 2013.

 Casting

 Venkatesh and Ram were the first persons who were signed for this film in 2012.
 This film marks the third collaboration of Venkatesh with Vijaya Bhaskar after Nuvvu Naaku Nachav and Malliswari.
 Venkatesh would sport a twirled moustache in the same way which he was last seen in Gautham Menon's Gharshana.
 Later Anjali and Shazahn Padamsee were roped to play the siblings of Ram and Venkatesh in the film respectively.
 This film marked the second film of Anjali with Venkatesh after Seethamma Vakitlo Sirimalle Chettu, which was also a multistarrer film.
 It also marked the second film of Bollywood Actress Shazahn Padamsee after the 2010 film Orange.
 During the Thai Schedule of the film, Ram learnt Muay Thai, a famous boxing technique in Thailand.
 Jaya Prakash Reddy, Ali, M. S. Narayana and Kovai Sarala were roped in to play important roles in the film.